Should I Refinance My Home?

 There are many reasons to refinance, but here are three of the most common ones:

 - Lower your interest rate and payment – This is the most popular reason.
-If you have a 5% interest rate or higher, it might be worth seeing if you can take advantage of the current lower interest rates, hovering below 4%, to reduce your monthly payment and overall cost of the loan.
+If you have an interest rate that is higher than the current market, it might be worth seeing if you can take advantage of the current lower interest rates, to reduce your monthly payment and overall cost of the loan.

 - Shorten the term of your loan – If you have a 30-year loan, it may be advantageous to change it to a 15 or 20-year loan to pay off your mortgage sooner.

-- Cash-out refinance – With home prices increasing, you might have enough equity to cash out and invest in something else, like your children’s education, a vacation home, or a new business.
+- Cash-out refinance – With home prices increasing, you might have enough equity to cash out and invest in something else, like your children’s education, a vacation home, an investment property, or a new business.

 Once you know why you might want to refinance, ask yourself the next question: